Proto-Siouan language: Dating

-Proto-Siouan was probably spoken around 3000 BC, splitting off into the Eastern Siouan and Western Siouan languages around a thousand years later.
-Earlier efforts to date the language differed drastically from one another, from the end of Pleistocene to around 800 AD, but archeological records and research into shared vocabulary has yielded a more narrow estimate of around five thousand years ago.
-Glottochronological dating of the Eastern–Western split has yielded mixed results.
-Robert Headley estimated that the Eastern and Western Siouan languages split around 1150 BC.
-By contrast, the mathematician Thaddeus C. Grimm employed a methodology developed by the American linguists Morris Swadesh and Robert Lees, and estimated the same split occurred around 2285 BC, though another one of his calculations argued for 5000 BC.
+Proto-Siouan's parent language, Proto-Siouan–Catawban, was probably spoken around 3000 BC, splitting off into the Eastern Siouan and Western Siouan languages around a thousand years later.
+Earlier efforts to date the language differed drastically, from the end of the Pleistocene around 9700 BC to around 800 AD, but archeological records and research into shared vocabulary have yielded a narrower estimate of around five thousand years ago.
+Glottochronological dating of the Eastern–Western split similarly yielded mixed results, though modern linguistics no longer regards this method as scientifically sound.
 Rankin argued that this split should be dated to roughly 2000 BC.

-Archeological evidence has also supported the 3000 BC date for Proto-Siouan.
-The gourd species Cucurbita pepo, for example, has been used as one basis for this estimate; evidence that cucurbits were beginning to be domesticated appears in the archeological records between around 3400 BC to around 2300 BC.
-The Siouan languages share a commonly-derived term for the plant across great geographic and phylogenetic distances, such as in the case of the Mandan language, formerly spoken in North Dakota, and the Biloxi language, formerly spoken in Mississippi and Louisiana.
-The Proto-Siouan term for these cucurbits has been reconstructed as *hkó:-re and its descendants include Crow kakúwi ('squash, pumpkin'), Mandan kóore ('squash'), Biloxi akó:di ('gourd, gourd cup'), and Osage hkohkó ma ('cucumber').
+Archeological evidence may also help in dating Proto-Siouan.
+The gourd species Cucurbita pepo, for example, has been used as one basis for this estimate; cucurbits begin to appear in the archeological records between around 3400 BC to around 2300 BC.
+The Siouan languages share a commonly derived term for the plant across great geographic and phylogenetic distances, such as in the case of the Mandan language, formerly spoken in North Dakota, and the Biloxi language, formerly spoken in Mississippi and Louisiana.
+The Proto-Siouan term for these cucurbits has been reconstructed as *hkó:-re and its descendants include Crow kakúwi ('squash, pumpkin'), Mandan kóore ('squash'), Biloxi akó:di ('gourd, gourd cup'), and Osage 𐓥𐓪𐓥𐓪́𐓨𐓘 ('cucumber').
+(Note: The American linguist Carolyn Quintero suggests the Osage term may be "possibly borrowed from English cucumber.
+Rankin, however, cites it as a native reflex of the Proto-Siouan term.)
+However, by the time these gourds were domesticated as a food source around 1000 BC, evidence suggests that the family had already split into its four main branches: Missouri River Siouan, Mississippi Valley Siouan, Ohio Valley Siouan, and Mandan, with the Mississippi Valley languages already showing signs of further division.